 Four speakers discussed their work in relation to crowdsourcing.
 In the question-and-answer period after the brief presentations, a participant voiced the idea that crowdsourcing perpetuates and allows space for broken capitalist health care systems.
 The format of a roundtable correlates well to crowdsourcing, but while there was some conversation among discussants, the use of a roundtable as a modality and metaphor for crowdsourcing was underused.
 Timing constraints may have limited greater group discussion concerning each presenter’s work.

-Christoph Hanssmann (Sociology, and Gender and Women’s Studies, UC San Francisco) spoke on transgender health, the stratification of care, and the politics of diagnosis through the World Health Organization’s International Classification of Diseases online revision process.
+Christoph Hanssmann (Sociology, UC San Francisco) spoke on transgender health, the stratification of care, and the politics of diagnosis through the World Health Organization’s International Classification of Diseases online revision process.
 Hanssmann also touched on various online crowdsourcing platforms, including those for Miss Major Griffin-Gracy, a trans woman community leader and activist.
-Also mentioned was Lohana Berkins, a Brazilian trans woman activist.
+Also mentioned was Lohana Berkins, a travesti activist from Argentina.
 Hanssmann showed that online crowdsourcing exists in different forms for different purposes than solely asking for monetary donations to help out in an isolated event.

 Gina Neff (Communications, UW Seattle) spoke on self-tracking.
 Many individuals already self-track without any devices, for example, when a parent cares about a child’s health by noting the child’s dietary patterns.
 The question of who controls a person’s data was posed.
 Neff presented the example of The Nightscout Foundation, a group of parents who developed open-source technology to look after their children’s diabetes.